Ee-Hsin/jordanstocks/README.md

 <b>Contact Us Page</b>

+- Add an input field with standard topics (Interested in investing, want to learn more about the fund, other, etc.)
 - Add a CAPTCHA to prevent form from being spammed by bots
 - Add security to prevent inputs from being injected with HTML